timoklimmer/powerproxy-aoai/README.md

 ## Worth to Note

+- Smartly load balances **across endpoints and deployments**.

+- Not only supports **load balancing across endpoints, but also deployments**.
+Due to the load balancing across deployments it can also be used in conjunction with the Assistants API, for example.

 - Works on **any hosting service that runs Python and/or Docker**, for example Azure Container Apps or Kubernetes.

 - GitHub repo has **example deployment script for Azure Container Apps**.
+However, can equally be used in an **existing Kubernetes cluster**.

 - **Extremely fast** due to asynchronous processing and minimal set of Azure services being involved.
 Low extra cost and latency. **Example: 6.300+ Requests per Second @ < 11ms in P90.**